GirikratnaSharma/NOVA/README.md

 # NOVA — Neural Operator for Virtual Assistance

-> An intelligent mission support system powered by Retrieval-Augmented Generation (RAG) and Transformer-based language models.
+> An intelligent mission support system powered by RAG and Transformer-based language models.

 ---